svelteuidev/svelteui/apps/docs/src/pages/core/image.md

 ## Usage

-Image component is a wrapper around an `img` element with the option to change object fit, radius and placeholder:
+Image component is a wrapper around an `img` element with the option to change object-fit, radius and placeholder:

 <Demo demo={ImageDemos.usage} />